Discus

 • Keep the shoulders level and balanced

-• As the right foot lands aim for a chin over knee over toe on the right leg
+• As the right foot lands, aim for a chin over knee over the toe on the right leg

 • Keep the left foot low and fast

-• Real power position is at the moment the left foot makes contact with the ground
+• The absolute power position is at the moment the left foot contacts the ground

-• Left arm points in direction of the throw
+• The left-arm points in the direction of the throw

 • Right foot pivots

-• Left side of the body is braced
+• The left side of the body is braced

 • Drive the right hip forward